mcdonald-conor/jvtinvoice/DOMAIN-SETUP.md

 ## Step 2: Add Custom Domain in Coolify

 1. Log in to your Coolify dashboard
-2. Navigate to your KM Joinery Quote Generator application
+2. Navigate to your JVT Plastering Quote Generator application
 3. Go to the "Settings" or "Domains" section
 4. Add `km.railsmiths.com` as a custom domain
 5. Enable HTTPS for this domain (recommended)